 Is anyone involved with the first film coming back?

 Right now only David Leslie Johnson-McGoldrick, the writer of the first Aquaman, is coming back to work on the sequel.
 Aquaman director James Wan has said that he is open to directing the sequel pending how the script turns out, but is also signed on to produce The Trench with Peter Safran.

-Jason Momoa and Amber Heard will likely be back as Arthur and Mera, and it was heavily hinted in the first film that villain Black Manta, played by Yahya Abdul-Mateen II will also be coming back.
+Jason Momoa and Amber Heard will likely be back as Arthur and Mera, and it was heavily hinted in the first film that villain Black Manta, played by Yahya Abdul-Mateen II, will also be coming back.
 Otherwise, plot details and casting rumors are pretty sparse for both Aquaman 2 (and The Trench), probably because it's happening a million years from now, seemingly.

 What do we know about the plot of Aquaman 2?